dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >
 >instead, you should:
 >- use stronger RAM (16 GB) .
->- (singleplayer) turn off internet connections.
+>- turn off internet connections.
->- (multiplayer) copy-and-paste the text from clipboard.
+>- copy-and-paste the text from clipboard.

 <table><tr><td>
 inherit